huggingface/transformers/docs/source/model_doc/encoderdecoder.rst

 <https://arxiv.org/abs/1908.08345>`__ by Yang Liu and Mirella Lapata.

 The :meth:`~transformers.TFEncoderDecoderModel.from_pretrained` currently doesn't support initializing the model from a pytorch checkpoint.
-Passing ``from_pt=True`` to this method will thrown an exception.
+Passing ``from_pt=True`` to this method will throw an exception.
 If there are only pytorch checkpoints for a particular encoder-decoder model, a workaround is:

 .. code-block::